Optogenetics: Heart

 Optogenetics was applied on atrial cardiomyocytes to end spiral wave arrhythmias, found to occur in atrial fibrillation, with light.
 This method is still in the development stage.
-A recent study explored the possibilities of optogenetics as a method to correct for arrythmias and resynchronize cardiac pacing.
+A recent study explored the possibilities of optogenetics as a method to correct for arrhythmias and resynchronize cardiac pacing.
 The study introduced channelrhodopsin-2 into cardiomyocytes in ventricular areas of hearts of transgenic mice and performed in vitro studies of photostimulation on both open-cavity and closed-cavity mice.
 Photostimulation led to increased activation of cells and thus increased ventricular contractions resulting in increasing heart rates.
 In addition, this approach has been applied in cardiac resynchronization therapy (CRT) as a new biological pacemaker as a substitute for electrode based-CRT.
 Lately, optogenetics has been used in the heart to defibrillate ventricular arrhythmias with local epicardial illumination, a generalized whole heart illumination or with customized stimulation patterns based on arrhythmogenic mechanisms in order to lower defibrillation energy.